matbergman/spritebrush/README.md

-# spritepaint
+# SpriteBrush
-Source code for SpritePaint, the light painting photography app for Android
+Source code for SpriteBrush, the light painting photography app for Android